 Making a website that looks great and functions well is important for any industry, but that’s only half the battle—the upkeep is just as crucial.
 Your website maintenance ensures that your business, blog or online presence continues to evolve and succeed over time.
 This also establishes that anyone who interacts with your site will always have the best user experience.

 While there are a number of tasks to consider when maintaining your website, organizing each one by week, month, quarter and year can help you build a foolproof plan, leaving nothing unchecked and unnoticed.
-To help you get started, we’ve put together this complete guide on website maintenance, why it’s important and how much it costs.
+To help you get started, we’ve put together this complete guide on website maintenance, why it’s important to your long term website management goals.

 What is website maintenance?

 Website maintenance is the practice of monitoring your website’s overall health and performance.
 Keeping a website up-to-date is crucial to ensuring it's working at full capacity, engaging and retaining site visitors.

 There are a number of tasks required to properly check and maintain a website, including updating security software and plugins, adding fresh content, increasing new and returning traffic, and meeting the satisfaction of your site users.
 While some of these points are more time-sensitive than others, each one will be addressed extensively further in the post.